davidjroos/davidjroos.github.io/_drafts/20180702Vancouver.md

 #2 July
 ## Kitsilano

+Picked up at the airport, after the world's longest wait for luggage.

 We stayed at an AirBnB on West 4th in Kitsalano, mostly for the logistical aspects of bedrooms-times-dollars available, but also a good oppportunity to spend more time outside the Downtown/West End peninsula than we did in an entire year living here.

 Step one is always fighting jet lag, so some fresh air and maximum sunshine were sought.
 A short loop taking in Volunteer, Margaret Piggot and Point Grey Parks, a beach walk  to Kitsilano Yacht Club and Pool and back was sufficient.
 At some point lots of ice cream was bought.